snowplow/documentation/docs/understanding-your-pipeline/architecture-overview-aws/index.md

 - **Direct access to events** - not intermediated by a third-party vendor, or a slow API, or an interface offering aggregates only
 - **Analysis tool agnostic** - Snowplow can be used to feed whatever analytics process you want (e.g. Hive, R, Pig, Sky EQL)
 - **Integrable with other data sources** - join Snowplow data into your other data sources (e.g. ecommerce, CRM) at the event level
-- **Clean separation of tracking and analysis** - new analyses will not require re-tagging of your site or app
+- **Clean separation of tracking and analysis** - new analyzes will not require re-tagging of your site or app